krotrn/krotrn/README.md

 # 💫 About Me:
 👋 Hello, and welcome to my GitHub profile!

-I am Karan Kumar Sah, a **Computer Science and Engineering** student at the **National Institute of Technology, Arunachal Pradesh**.
-With a strong focus on **Full Stack Web Development** and **Data Structures & Algorithms**, I am dedicated to crafting scalable and impactful software solutions.
+I am **Karan Kumar Sah**, a **Computer Science and Engineering** student at the **National Institute of Technology, Arunachal Pradesh**.
+I am passionate about building scalable and efficient software solutions with a strong foundation in **Full Stack Web Development** and **Data Structures & Algorithms**.

-Currently, I am sharpening my skills in **Nextjs** and exploring the vast potential of **AI/ML** technologies to stay ahead in the ever-evolving tech landscape.
+Currently, I am:
+- 🌱 Mastering **Next.js** and **Node.js** to strengthen my full-stack capabilities.
+- 🔢 Sharpening problem-solving skills on **LeetCode** and competitive programming platforms.
+- 🤖 Exploring foundational concepts in **AI/ML** to align with future technologies.

 ---